 - Automatically email out anyone reports in PDF or spreadsheet format.

 If you want to jump straight into custom reports, try out this template which shows which channels females under the age of 25 come from.
-Pick a large date range, so you can get the most accurate results, and don’t be afraid to edit the report to suit your needs: [Click here for this Google Analytics Custom Report]:
+Pick a large date range, so you can get the most accurate results, and don’t be afraid to edit the report to suit your needs: [Click here to quickly add this Google Analytics Custom Report]:

-You may have spot that the majority of your users are from a demographic group that acts differently to other visitors to your website.
+You may have spotted that the majority of your users are from a demographic group that acts differently to other visitors to your website.

 For most websites, there will be a bias towards a particular gender or age group.
 For example, a home and garden website will typically have older users and a technology website will typically have more male users.

 It’s a good idea to have images representing your most important demographic in terms of volume and/or conversions.
-For example, if your target market is females under 25 who like reading, then have images of females under 25 using the product or service on your website, ideally with books in the background or environments that readers are comfortable with.
+For example, if your target market is females under 25 who like reading, then have images of females under 25 using the product or service on your website, ideally, with books in the background or environments that readers are comfortable with.

 You don’t always have to target the biggest demographic on your website.
 In fact, there have been hundreds of very successful businesses online that cater for a niche.